Free Pima County Public Records Search (Criminal, Marital, Court)

 However, all of these searches require sifting through court case notes to determine if a warrant is involved.

-Perform a Warrant Search Through the Arizona Supreme Court
+Conduct a Warrant Search Through the Arizona Supreme Court

-The Arizona Supreme Court’s website has a handy Case Search tool that allows users to look up warrant and court date information across many jurisdictions in the state, including the Pima County Superior Court and several smaller municipal courts.
+The Arizona Supreme Court’s website has a handy Case Search Tool that allows users to look up warrant and court date information across many jurisdictions in the state, including the Pima County Superior Court and several smaller municipal courts.

 A screenshot of the case search feature of the Arizona Supreme Court--a public access for court information searched by name, case number, and other options.